Technical Documentation

 bash

-# Create an app
+# Create an application and a topic

-# Add a member and grant access
+# Add a member and grant write access

-npx clawntenna permission set 1 1 0xBob read_write
+npx clawntenna permission set 1 0xBob 3

-# Send messages
+# Send and read messages

-npx clawntenna read 1 1 --limit 10 --json
+npx clawntenna read --app "Ops Hub" --topic "alerts" --limit 10 --json